 Roger Oates Design Studio shop for ‘soft modern’ living.

 While not much further west than Fownhope, this is a little far for a leisure cycle from Malvern.
-Italianate church is worth a visit (also see parish church website), and the roads near the river are attractive.
+Italianate church is worth a visit (see parish church website), and the roads near the river are attractive.

 The New Harp Inn is now a bit of a gastro-pub but there are cheaper bar snacks available and good choice of beers and cider.
 A little way north, at Carey, is the Cottage of Content pub with good food (SO564310).
 Phone 01432 840242.
 Trivia note: this pub, originally built in 1485, ‘inspired’ the miniature Lilliput Lane model The Tap House.
 Just south of Hoarwithy is Sellack and the Loughpool Inn near the Picts Cross crossroads – providing bar snacks and (not cheap) restaurant – plenty of reviews on TripAdvisor.

 St Mary’s (Kempley Old Church) SO670312.
 English Heritage – open 1st March to 31st October, 10am to 6pm.
-The ‘oldest timber roof in Britain’ according to info in the church – also see Oxford Dendrochronology Laboratory report (see under Historic Doors).
+The ‘oldest timber roof in Britain’ according to info in the church – see Oxford Dendrochronology Laboratory report (under Historic Doors).
 Plus ‘superb wall paintings from the 12th, 13th and 14th centuries’ – see left, and another pic.
 See Flickr for other people’s photos.
 The ‘new’ church (St Edwards) is also an interesting building.

-Kempley (along with Dymock) is also known for its wild daffodils.
-Walks (and maybe cycle rides) are organised at the appropriate time – see the Daffodil Weekend pages.
+The Kempley area (along with Dymock) is also known for the drifts of wild daffodils.
+Walks (and maybe cycle rides) are organised at the appropriate time – check our Events page for info.

 When human touch (as monkish books attest) Nor was applied nor could be, Ledbury bells Broke forth in concert flung adown the dells, And upward, high as Malvern’s cloudy crest; From St Catherine of Ledbury (sonnet), W. Wordsworth.